 Prior to initiating this rulemaking, DEQ met with stakeholders to discuss EPA’s latest ammonia recommendations and its potential application to Oregon waterbodies.
 Feedback received indicated that generally, EPA’s recommendations are appropriate for Oregon and that DEQ should move forward quickly to adopt revisions.
 Given this input, DEQ did not form an advisory committee for this rulemaking.
 Members of the public will have an opportunity to provide comments on the rulemaking as part of the public comment process.

 In addition to ammonia revisions, the proposed rule would correct an error made in 2003 for the basin-specific pH standard for the main stem Snake River.
-The current standard incorrectly applies the standard to river miles 260-335 of the Snake River.
-This rule revision would correct that error so to ensure that the pH standard applies throughout the main stem Snake River in Oregon.
-DEQ also is proposing to make clarifying comments, noting that EPA disapproved the statewide narrative natural conditions criterion at OAR 340-041-0007(2) and numeric natural conditions criterion under the temperature standard as a result of a court decision.
-Finally, DEQ is proposing to amend basin-specific standards for the Umatilla Basin and remove a term from the definitions section to be consistent with EPA’s partial disapproval of DEQ’s site-specific criteria and use designations for the West Division Main Canal that EPA adopted in 2012.
+The current standard incorrectly identifies river miles 260-335 for the Snake River.
+This rule revision would correct that error to ensure that the pH standard applies throughout the main stem Snake River in Oregon.
+DEQ also proposes to add notes to the statewide narrative natural conditions criterion at OAR 340-041-0007(2) and numeric natural conditions criterion under the temperature standard informing the reader that due to EPA's disapproval of these provisions, the conditions are no longer applicable for federal Clean Water Act purposes.
+Finally, DEQ proposes to amend basin-specific standards for the Umatilla Basin and remove a term from the definitions section to be consistent with EPA’s partial disapproval of site-specific criteria and use designations for the West Division Main Canal near Hermiston that EQC adopted in 2012.

 |Ammonia Rulemaking Schedule - Milestones and Timeframes|

 |Environmental Quality Commission adoption

 ||Jan.
 7 – 8, 2015|